-Use the Tinderhouse app price calculator to see how much your app will cost.
+Use the Tinderhouse app price calculator to see how much your app will cost or get in touch.

 We outline the many steps that are involved in creating a successful app, from planning and designing to developing and testing.
 We'll walk you through the app build process and share tips and best practices that we use at Tinderhouse.

 Step 1: Define the app idea